dwarvesf/playground/_memo/how-to-push-content-on-note-d.md

   - content
   - instructions
   - guideline
-title: How to push content on note.d.foundation
+title: How to push content on memo.d.foundation
 date: 2024-03-04
 description: This is a guide on how to setup your environment and settings to push content to our notes website, note.d.foundation.
 authors: